fvyshkov/JupyterProjectTrain/README.md

   S2 --> S3
   S3 --> S4
 ```

+### 2) How to make JSON queryable alongside CSV dimensions
+- Use a query engine (DuckDB) to represent all data entities as SQL tables

 ### 3) Final table/model structure
 - Final tables structure is same as input!
 We could extract required data by SQL-queries